 Medical Therapy serves individual, couples and families who are coping with acute or chronic medical and health-related conditions.
-I have experience providing support to families coping with cancer and Huntington’s disease.
+We have experience providing support to families coping with cancer and Huntington’s disease.

-As we navigate this road together, I can help you:
+As we navigate this road together, we can help you:

 - Process and comprehend what this new diagnosis means to you, both currently and in the future

 - Communicate your wants and needs to your loved ones, doctors and work colleagues

 - Cope with the difficult decision of whether/when to get tested for a genetic condition